Ricardinho (footballer, born September 1984)

-Ricardo Ferreira da Silva Kubitski, or simply Ricardinho ([ʁikɐʁˈdʒĩɲu]; born 9 September 1984), is a Brazilian professional football left back.
+Ricardo Ferreira da Silva Kubitski, or simply Ricardinho ([ʁikɐʁˈdʒĩɲu]; born 9 September 1984), is a Brazilian professional footballer who plays as a left-back for São Joseense.

 Club career

 In Brazil

 Born in Curitiba, Ricardinho started his career in Coritiba where he played from youth teams to the first team and established himself in the starting eleven.
 He played over 100 games in Coritiba, winning two Campeonato Paranaense in the process.
 In 2009, he moved to Europe and Sweden for Malmö FF.

 Malmö FF

 At Malmö FF Ricardinho was first-choice left back.
 At the beginning of the 2010 season he broke his foot and missed the first five games of the season.
 After recovery he came back and reclaimed his place in the starting eleven for the remainder of the league-winning season.
 For the 2011 season he was the only player of the club to play all 30 league matches.
 He also played for the club in the qualifying stages to the 2011–12 UEFA Champions League and in the group stage of the 2011–12 UEFA Europa League.
 During the 2011 season Ricardinho signed a new contract to the end of the 2014 season.